-Other substances containing PAHs, not identified in this report, may also be used for clay target production.
-Substances that were explicitly identified during the preparation of this Annex XV report (see B.1) are used for the purpose of the impact assessment but should not be considered as an exhaustive list of substances to be restricted.
+A first consideration is that other substances containing PAHs, not identified in this report, may also be used for clay target production.
+Substances that were explicitly identified during the preparation of this restriction (see B.1) are used for the purpose of the impact assessment but should not be considered as an exhaustive list of substances to be restricted.

-As for the identified binders, there are uncertainties on their identity.
-These substances are UVCBs and the composition data in registration dossiers are too scarce to allow proper identification of the substances, in term of PAH content and boundary composition but also names, EC and CAS numbers.
-Furthermore, generic names are used by manufacturers of clay targets to refer to the binder used (such as "petroleum resin", "eco resin"), but as discussed in 1.2.1.2, these terms are vague and are rarely confirmed by data, sometimes even contradictory.
-For instance, substance EC No. 305-586-4 is referred to as "eco resin" in the exchange with ISSF (2020) but is not an eco resin based on the concentration of PAHs (as in registration dossiers) compared to the PAHs concentration limit for eco resin.
-Similarly, the substance [Resin 3] is considered as a PAH-free resin by its manufacturer but the registration data contradict this claim.
-It is thus difficult to allocate the substance EC 305-586-4 and [Resin 3] to the appropriate category in the impact assessment: the number of clay targets placed on the market is likely included in the "eco and natural resin" category; however as they contain PAHs the releases from their use in clay targets could be even higher than for CTPHT.
-The concentration of PAHs in [resin 1] is also unknown.
+A second consideration is that the identity (identifiers and composition) of the known binders is also uncertain.
+This is particularly true for binders other than CTPHT and petroleum pitch.
+These substances are UVCBs and the composition data in registration dossiers are too scarce to allow proper identification of the substances, in terms of PAH content and boundary composition but also names, EC and CAS numbers.
+Furthermore, generic names are used by manufacturers of clay targets to refer to the binder used (such as "petroleum resin", "eco resin"), but as discussed in 1.2.1.2, these terms are vague and are rarely confirmed by data and are sometimes even contradictory.
+For instance, substance EC No. 305-586-4 is referred to as "eco resin" in the exchange with ISSF (2020) but is not an eco resin based on the concentration of PAHs (as in registration dossiers) compared to the PAH concentration limit for eco resin.
+Similarly, the substance [Resin 3] is considered as a PAH-free resin by its manufacturer but the registration data contradicts this claim.
+It is thus not possible to quantify the concentration of the 18 PAHs and to allocate the substance EC 305-586-4 and [Resin 3] to the appropriate category in the impact assessment: the number of clay targets placed on the market is likely included in the "eco and natural resin" category; however as they contain PAHs the releases from their use in clay targets could be even higher than for CTPHT.
+The concentration of PAHs in [Resin 1] is also unknown.
 These uncertainties cannot be quantified (as the market share of these resins and releases from their use is unknown) but could lead to over or underestimation of the releases and costs.

-As explained in sections 1.2.1.3-1.2.1.6 the 18 PAHs concentration information are typically based on limited samples or composite samples, and the 18 PAHs concentration figures used in section 2 impact assessment are in the type of central estimates.
+Thirdly, as explained in section 1.2.1.2, the 18 PAHs concentration information are typically based on limited samples or composite samples, and the 18 PAHs concentration figures used in section 2 (impact assessment) are in the type of central estimates.
 The boundaries of the composition are not reflected within the estimate.
-By applying the higher concentration figures in section 1.2.1.3-1.2.1.6 for the 18 PAHs concentration of the binder materials, a best-case scenario can be calculated in terms of the effectiveness of the proposed restriction options to reduce 18 PAH releases.
+By applying the higher concentration figures in section 1.2.1.2 for the 18 PAHs concentration of the binder materials, a best-case scenario can be calculated in terms of the effectiveness of the proposed restriction options to reduce 18 PAH releases.
 These figures for the 18 PAHs concentration would be 4.7 % for the CTPHT, 1.8 % for the petroleum pitch and 0.1 % for the petroleum resin.
 Again, we assume that a substance can be referred to as "eco resin" only if the concentration levels of the 18 PAHs are below 0.005 % w/w.
 It needs to be noted that this scenario only represents a best-case scenario in terms of efficiency of reducing 18 PAHs.
 As stated in section 1.2.4, other PACs, such as larger PAHs, alkylated PAHs and heterocyclic PACs, are also of concern.
 They are less studied and less included in regulatory framework but can display higher toxicity profiles.
 Due to scarcity and lack of quantitative data, these are excluded from the impact analysis, so that even the best-case scenario can be considered conservative in terms of efficiency of the restriction options.